trb-a/cumalis-lisp/README.md

 ### Using files

-To handle files on Node.js, "fs" object must be set as option when you create a Interpreter instance.
+To handle files in Cumalis Lisp on Node.js, "fs" object must be passed to the interpreter as a constructor's option when you create a Interpreter instance.

 ```Typescript
   import fs from "fs";